 In order to receive the best treatment, it is recommended that you send your doctor pictures of your rash prior to your appointment so they can make a diagnosis and provide you with a treatment plan.
 This can easily be done via the PlushCare app or even via email after you book your appointment.

-Here are pictures and descriptions of 21 different rash types.
+Here are pictures and descriptions of 21 types of rashes.

 [caption: Attribution: Courtesy Colm Anderson via Wikimedia Commons, CC BY-SA 2.5]